Indosinosuchus

-Indosinosuchus is a genus of teleosaurid neosuchian that lived during the Late Jurassic or Early Cretaceous in what is now Thailand.
-It contains two species, the type species I. potamosiamensis and I. kalasinensis, both recovered from the lower Phu Kradung Formation.
-It is unique among teleosauroids as it is the only named genus known from a freshwater environment, while most other members of the group are marine.
+Indosinosuchus is a genus of teleosaurid crocodyliform that lived during the Late Jurassic or Early Cretaceous in what is now Thailand.
+There are at least two recognized species, the type species I. potamosiamensis from the lower Phu Kradung Formation and I. peninsularensis from the Khlong Min Formation.
+A third species has also previously been proposed based on a single skull from the Phu Kradung Formation, initially named Indosinosuchus kalasinensis, but a 2026 study has argued that this taxon was synonymous with Indosinosuchus potamosiamensis.
+It is unique among teleosauroids as the type species is the only named genus known from a freshwater environment, while most other members including I. peninsularensis are marine.
 Indosinosuchus is placed in the family Teleosauridae, but has a relatively robust skull that bears resemblance to members of the Machimosauridae.
 Biomechanical analysis of its mandible and teeth suggest that it would have had a substantial bite force comparable to animals like Lemmysuchus.
-The two Indosinosuchus species however differ in the speed at which they could open and close their jaws, impacting their respective ecology and possibly explaining how they coexisted in the same environment.
-All known specimens of this genus were recovered from a single locality, which has been interpreted as a mass death site, possibly caused by a drought or flash flood.
+Most known specimens of this genus were recovered from a single locality, which has been interpreted as a mass death site, possibly caused by a drought or flash flood.
 The precise age of Indosinosuchus is unclear, as the vertebrate fossils of the Phu Kradung Formation support a Late Jurassic age, while palynological data suggests an Early Cretaceous (Berriasian) age.
+The oldest remains from southern Thailand on the other hand suggest that the genus first appeared during the late Middle or early Late Jurassic.